Colombian corruption case latest overseas stain for DEA

 But Juan Carlos Dávila, a co-defendant with a long history in Colombia’s criminal underworld, testified as part of a plea agreement that Mosquera enlisted him to try to sell information to a target of a DEA investigation: an American who was living in Colombia under a false identity.

-The American, who was identified in court papers only by his initials P.L., is described as someone who ditched probation in Arkansas in the 1990s and remains a fugitive.
-That matches the criminal history of Patrick Liljebeck, who was indicted in Miami shortly after Mosquera’s arrest for conspiring to smuggle 50 kilograms of cocaine aboard a sailboat.
+The American, who was identified in court papers only by his initials P.L., is described in court papers as someone who ditched probation in Arkansas in the 1990s and was indicted in Miami for conspiring to smuggle cocaine into the U.S. shortly after Mosquera learned of the case from his DEA handlers.
+That appears to match the criminal history of Kylan Patrick Liljebeck, who allegedly helped organize a shipment of 50 kilograms of cocaine aboard a sailboat in Colombia.

 Unbeknownst to Dávila, a man he thought was the unnamed American’s associate was a confidential source working at the direction of the DEA.